-Size of Household Current Monthly Income Size of Household Current Monthly Income For each additional household 1 2 3 \$ 1,874 \$ 2,537 \$ 3,200 4 5 6 \$ 3,863 \$ 4,526 \$ 5,189 member Add \$663
+Size of Household Current Monthly Income Size of Household Current Monthly Income For each additional household 1 2 \$ 2,187 \$ 2,958 5 6 \$ 5,271 \$ 6,042 member Add \$771 3 4 \$ 3,729 \$4,500 7 8 \$ 6,813 \$7,584

-In accordance with Federal Civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with Federal Civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex (including gender identification and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.